 What do you call a cat on the beach at Christmastime? . . .
 Sandy claws!

-This holiday season, in lieu of gifts, I’ve decided to give everyone my opinion.
+This holiday season, instead of gifts, I’ve decided to give everyone my opinion.

-A letter to north pole comes back stamped, “Dream on, kid!” #things youdontwanttohear
+A letter to the north pole comes back stamped, “Dream on, kid!” #things youdontwanttohear

 Why do reindeer scratch themselves? . . .
 Because they’re the only ones who know where they itch!